Why Acacia?

 Our family has been there.
 We have had to navigate congregational abuse mostly on our own.
 We have experienced the earthquake that military deployments and service can cause a family.
 We have walked through those dark valleys and have found healing and restoration.
 What we know is that if we had someone who walked through it with us and helped us through that time, healing might have happened much more quickly and completely.

-Marilyn and I felt called to create what we needed and provide it to others.
+Marilyn and I felt called to create what WE needed and provide it to others.
 We want to support you, believe in you, and help be a part of the restoration that God is going to provide.
 We want every ministry family to walk away healed and ready to continue to serve God in vocational ministry.
 We want every military family to experience healing and continue to maintain that health throughout their career.

 We have been where you are and we see you.